mensabuddies/.github/profile/README.md

-# Mensa App Würzburg
+# Mensabuddies

-Some time ago, we came up with the idea that a homescreen widget for the canteen we usually go to while on University-Campus, that displays todays meals would be cool.
-The initial idea evolved into a bigger concept for a whole app, that can show you information about the cafeterias and canteens of the Studentenwerk Würzburg.
-Currently, the project is **still under development and not live yet**.
+Some time ago, we came up with the idea of creating a homescreen widget for the canteen we usually visit on campus, which would display the day’s meals.
+What started as a simple idea quickly grew into a broader concept: a complete app that provides information about all cafeterias and canteens.
+Currently, we only support the facilities of the Studierendenwerk Würzburg, but feel free to create a pull request and add other locations!

-> **!
-Important Note:** This is no official application of the Studentenwerk Würzburg!
-We are just two computer-science students doing this for fun. :D

-## Setup
-We are currently redesigning our infrastructure for an easier developer experience and better maintainability.
-More details will follow.
 <!--

 **Here are some ideas to get you started:**